 There are many factors impacting the financial position of the Community Mental Health Partnership of Southeast Michigan (CMHPSM) as the Pre-Paid Inpatient Health Plan (PIHP), and its four Community Mental Health Service Program (CMHSP) partners within our four-county region.
 Projecting and budgeting revenue continue to be a difficult endeavor due to the volatile nature of our funding streams derived from MDHHS which are based upon a monthly capitated payment process which has frequent rate changes and monthly population variation.
-Forecasting the costs of delivering behavioral health services within the CMHPSM region is always complicated.
-The CMHPSM region is a long-established partnership that has year after year managed its expenditures within the revenue allocated until rates were redeveloped beginning in

-FY2016 for FY2017-FY2019.
-While the deficits of FY2017, FY2018 and FY2019 continue to impact the financial position of the CMHPSM, the strong financial showing in FY2020 through FY2022 has significantly reversed that trend.
+Forecasting the expenses of delivering a wide variety of behavioral health services within the CMHPSM region can be difficult.
+The CMHPSM region is a long-established partnership that has consistently managed its expenditures within the revenue allocated outside of the period comprised of FY2017-FY2019.
+While the deficit spending of FY2017, FY2018 and FY2019 continues to impact the financial position of the CMHPSM, the strong financial showing from FY2020 through FY2023 and deficit resolution discussions with MDHHS reflect positively on our financial future.